gallak/fusiondirectory-plugins-access/README.md

 You could define SAML/OIDC/CAS applications and apply to a remote Access Service You could import remote SAML configuration (trough Federation Metadata) in order to import some of them

+## Dependencies
+This plugin need taxonomy plugin because all config parameters is stored inside a taxonomy table.
+It's useful if settings of remote service are modified during software evolutions.

 ## Todo
   - Create dashboard
   - Import remote config